sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/122_Using_React_Context_API.md

 - The hook provides a read/write object for each user(consumer component).
 A write re-renders the parent component, effectively re-rendering all descendant components.

 - One must be careful to not use context for reusable components, which must use props (which are basically arguments for them).
+- So use context only when there's lot of plumbing needed AND for *specific* components.